 The film has some amazing action scenes, mostly revolving around the sport of parkour.
 Andrew tells us that the decision to bring parkour into the film was because it was such a beautiful sport and beautiful way of living.
 The guys have a philosophy in that anything is possible.
 When they look at a building and see it in a different way, to them it is an urban jungle, and this made parkour feel like it was a great fit for an aesthetically beautiful film.
 Walter tells us that they were searching for a concept that was worth sharing, and that was very visual, and parkour filled that criteria for them.

 We also learn that the film was created using a sound system called atmos, so if you can see the film in a theatre that supports atmos, the sound will not just travel around you, but also under and over you.
-Combine this with the amazingly shot 360 degree camera angles and this film is sure to provide a new experience!Thank you for reading!
-GirlGeekUpNorth x
+Combine this with the amazingly shot 360 degree camera angles and this film is sure to provide a new experience!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter